tristanic/isolde/isolde/docs/source/tutorials/intro/cryo_intro/cryo_intro.rst

-Now, while peptide bonds to non-proline residues are found in *cis* (that is, with the oxygen pointing in the same direction as the hydrogen) only vanishingly rarely, about 5% of proline residues are found in this conformation (that is, with the C=O bond pointing in the same direction as the N-CD bond).
-While they are less energetically favourable than the *trans* conformation and thus require some stabilisation from their local environment, this can be quite subtle.
-Let's go ahead and see if the *cis* conformation works better here. *Ctrl-click* to select the proline CA atom, then click the second button from top-left on the Selected residue panel:
+Now, while peptide bonds to non-proline residues are found in *cis* (that is, with the oxygen pointing in the same direction as the hydrogen) only vanishingly rarely, about 5% of proline residues are found in this conformation (that is, with the C=O bond pointing in the same direction as the bond between the peptide nitrogen and the sidechain CD atom).
+While they are slightly less energetically favourable than the *trans* conformation and thus require some stabilisation from their local environment, this can be quite subtle.
+Let's go ahead and see if the *cis* conformation works better here. *Ctrl-click* to select the proline CA atom, then click the second button from top-left on the Selected residue
+panel:

 .. figure:: images/selected_residue_panel.png